-A route is a series of waypoints, linked together in an ordered sequence, that's used to mark a course of travel.
-You can visualize a route as a string of beads: The beads represent waypoints and the string represents the course of travel connecting waypoint to waypoint.
+A route is a series of waypoints linked together in an ordered sequence to mark a course of travel.
+You can visualize a route as a string of beads.
+The beads represent waypoints and the string represents the course of travel connecting waypoint to waypoint.

-The course from one waypoint to the next is a leg; routes are composed of one or more legs.
+The course from one waypoint to the next is a leg.
+Routes are composed of one or more legs.
 The legs of all GPS routes are based on straight lines between waypoints.

-A route provides the automatic capability to navigate through several waypoints without having to reprogram the unit after arriving at each waypoint.
-Once programmed into the GPS unit, a route provides the option of navigating forward through the route waypoints or in reverse order (you can even begin navigating in the middle of a route!)
+A route gives users the capability to navigate through several waypoints without having to reprogram the unit after arriving at each waypoint.
+The GPS unit allows you to navigate forward or backward through a route.
+You can even begin navigating in the middle of a route!